phantomcorn/silly_bean/README.md

 # What I did

 - Wrote an ERC20-standard smart contract
-- Wrote test case
+- Wrote test cases for robustness
 - Connect contract to an RPC endpoint
-- Deployed contract on
+- Deployed contract on Ethereum Sepolia testnet

 # What I learnt